SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex200user4.png" width="70%">

 8. Remove the Authorizations, which are not needed anymore.
 If you remove all of them the user will no longer be an administrator, and the name will be removed from the list on the left.
 We will do this now.
 Uncheck all Radio-buttons.
-Thn clikc on the **Save**-button.
+Thn click on the **Save**-button.

 <br><img src="/exercises/ex2/images/ex200user5.png" width="70%">

-9. Noy you have to confirm your changes.
+9. Now you have to confirm your changes.
 Click on the **Okay**-button.
-Then the only administrator left will be your trial account user.
+The only administrator left will be your trial account user.

 <br><img src="/exercises/ex2/images/ex200user6.png" width="70%">

-Then the only administrator left will be your trial account user.
 You cannot remove the authorizations of this user completely, as he is the only one left. **Manage Tenant Configuration** and **Manage tenant configuration and authorization assignment to users** is therefore greyed out.

 ## Exercise 2.2 Defining a custom password policy